Impact of GST on MSMEs in India: Key Benefits and Challenges

 Over time, GST is expected to drive several transformative changes in the MSME sector:

-- Improved Competitiveness: By lowering costs through ITC and promoting efficiency, GST has made MSMEs more competitive in domestic and global markets.
+• Improved Competitiveness: GST has made MSMEs more competitive in domestic and global markets by reducing costs through ITC and promoting efficiency.

-- Better Integration into Supply Chains: The streamlined tax system has facilitated the inclusion of MSMEs in organized supply chains, improving their market reach.
+• Better Integration into Supply Chains: The streamlined tax system has included MSMEs in the organized supply chains increasing their market reach.

-- Global Market Access: Complying with GST norms enhances credibility, making MSMEs more attractive to international buyers and partners.
+• Global Market Access: GST norms compliance helps to boost credibility of MSMEs and hence make them more attractive to the international buyers and partners.

 Conclusion